F5Networks/f5-declarative-onboarding/docs/declarations/auth.rst

 Using variables in some remote role properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for using variables in remote role properties is available in DO v1.17 and later.

 This example shows how you can use variable expressions for some of the properties in the RemoteAuthRole class (see :ref:`remoterole` for the example without variables).
-This allows you to reference variables that you defined in your AAA system in a Declarative Onboarding declaration.
+This allows you to reference variables that you defined in your AAA system in a BIG-IP Declarative Onboarding declaration.

 There are two important notes for using this feature: